Madeen Architecture and Construction is a licensed architecture firm that was

 After two years as a self-employed environmental designer, Greg became a licensed architect in 1991 and started his own firm that again specialized in organic design.
 In New Mexico, Greg Madeen Architecture designed dozens of solar adobe projects.
 Greg was instrumental in making pumicecrete a viable alternative to adobe.
 Greg was also actively involved in getting strawbale approved as an alternative building material.
 He also helped plan a 500-unit neo-traditional village, as well as a 30-unit environmental subdivision.
 Sustainable, alternative, instinctive, handcrafted, breathable and healthy are descriptive terms that help define the Madeen Architectural approach.
 The style and material solutions are derived from the site and the client's desires, and not the architect's preconceptions or the trends of the times.

 In 1996, Madeen Architecture and Construction moved back to Southwest Colorado and opened a professional office in the heart of Durango.
 For a year and a half a second office was opened up in historic downtown Telluride, CO.
+In the spring of 2014, an office was opened in historic down town Aspen, CO.
 Recently, Greg's 1988 idea of an unplastered, rammed earth wall system with sandwiched mid-wall insulation was utilized on a 3000 s.f. residence with exciting color bands.
 As well as the architecture, planning, interior design, and landscaping projects; Greg and his staff have lead the construction of a dozen of the projects the firm has designed.
 As a visionary community designer; Greg is passionate about beauty, which he strongly believes is an integral part of nature and good architectural design.
 Madeen Architecture and Construction encourages involvement and cooperation with other enthusiastic environmental professionals.
 Staff size varies with workload requirements.

 With over a 200-project history that includes 70 adobes, 15 strawbales, 15 pumicecrete, one rammed-earth home, 8 production green houses, and numerous other innovative holistic solutions; Madeen Architecture and Construction is more dedicated than ever to the belief that humans can beautifully live and work with nature.
 A retainer for services is required.